Download the Full Metabolic Intelligence Report (PDF)

 Can I eat hot dogs if I have diabetes?

-Are vegetarian hot dogs a better option?
+Are vegetarian hot dogs a better choice?